mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 Congratulations!

 You just built a highly-scalable, secure, centralized, single-sign on system.
 That's right.
-The storage account you just created and attached to ASP.NET Identity can be shared across applications: jsut reuse the connection string in your next app.
+The storage account you just created and attached to ASP.NET Identity can be shared across applications: just reuse the connection string in your next app.
 And the best part - it took ~45 minutes.
 Bam!

 Pretty impressive.